 It’s called podfading.
 You podfaded.

 Yeah, I podfaded.
 When it really took off again, it seemed like it got a whole new life with what Apple was doing-really pushing the podcasts in the iTunes store and so forth.
 It just really got me excited about doing it again.
-I launched Marketing Speak last year and my other show, The Optimized Geek, last year as well, and they’re picking up speed, picking up momentum, and getting a lot of anecdotal kudos so it’s great, but where is this headed?
+I launched Marketing Speak last year and my other show, Get Yourself Optimized, last year as well, and they’re picking up speed, picking up momentum, and getting a lot of anecdotal kudos so it’s great, but where is this headed?
 Is this going to die back down again?
 Is this like the cusp of some huge breakaway success story?

 Some people think it’s a fad.
 All this publicity, but the reality is, podcasting consumption and the number of podcasts haven’t exploded.
 There hasn’t been an explosion in the last two years.
 What’s happened in the last two years is, there has been a lot of media coverage.
 You had a podcast called Serial, whose psychographic were newspaper reporters, and guess what they did?
 They wrote about podcasting, and many of them hadn’t written about podcasting in many years so they said, “Oh, podcasting’s back.”
 That’s just plain arrogance on the people who were doing this.
 They didn’t take the time to really research it, but the reality is, it’s been steady growth.
 Podcasting has steadily grown year after year after year.
 The real driving factor of the growth of late wasn’t Serial or Gimlet or any of these other stuff, it was a smartphone.
 The mobile device.
 Your smartphone has become the device with you.
 Everyone has it now, and wherever you go, you have this opportunity to listen to a podcast.
 Consumption of podcasts now, we saw in June, 77% of all downloads are directly to the mobile device.
 A few years ago, it was opposite of that so it’s changed quite a bit in the last few years with, basically, smartphones becoming ubiquitous.
 That’s really the future and the current state of podcasting-it’s mobile.
 Now, some people want to tell you, “Oh, it’s the connected car.
 The connected car is coming.”
 The connected car is nothing more than glorified Bluetooth speaker.
 That’s what the connected car is.
 And you know what it’s connecting to?
 It’s connecting to your smartphone.
 People who listen to the podcast before-they get into the car, they listen while they’re in the car, and then they listen when they get out of the car and walk around the grocery store doing their shopping.
 That’s podcasting.
 It’s mobile.
 That’s what really helped more so than when you were podcasting originally in 2005 to 2006.
 People have to download the podcast into iTunes on their computer, then remember to sync their iPod to their computer, before they left to go to work that morning.